ultrain-os/ultrain-core-production/README.md

 1.For a fixed period of time, a world state snapshot is taken and stored locally from all mining nodes on a shard-chain, the hash value of this world sate snapshot is recorded on the main-chain.

-2.Main-chain’s smart contact is responsible to record the shard-chains’ hash value of the world state snapsho Only when the world state is validated by miner nodes no less than 2/3 of the committee members on the shard-chain, the main-chain deems the hash value of the world state snapshot valid.
+2.Main-chain’s smart contact is responsible to record the shard-chains’ hash value of the world state snapshot.
+Only when the world state is validated by miner nodes no less than 2/3 of the committee members on the shard-chain, the main-chain deems the hash value of the world state snapshot valid.